Indexing your Models

-However, if you have made structural changes to your index (which is anything except adding new data into the database tables), you’ll need to stop Sphinx, re-process, and then re-start Sphinx - which can be done through a single rake call.
+If you have made structural changes to your index (which is anything except adding new data into the database tables), you’ll need to stop Sphinx, re-process, and then re-start Sphinx - which can be done through a single rake call.

 Any given SQL-backed index can not be processed more than once concurrently.
 To avoid multiple indexing requests, Thinking Sphinx adds a lock file in the indices directory while indexing occurs, named

 ts-INDEXNAME.tmp.
 When you’re processing all indices in the one call (via either of the above rake tasks), then the lock file is instead named

 In rare cases (generally when the parent process crashes completely), orphan lock files may remain - these are safe to remove if no indexing is occured.
 If you’re finding some of your indices aren’t being processed reliably, checking for these index files is recommended.